honganh1206/s8/notes/Closures.md

 let counter = makeCounter();
 // Even though makeCounter is done executing,
 // the counts variable persists,
-// since the closure retains a reference to the environment where count was declared puts(counter()); // 1 puts(counter()); // 2
+// since the closure retains a reference (maybe a pointer) to the environment where count was declared puts(counter()); // 1 puts(counter()); // 2
 ```

+## ELI5

+Imagine you have a **backpack** that can hold things (variables).

+When you create a closure, you are making a _function_ that carries a backpack _filled with the variables from where it was born_.
+Even after you leave that place, the function still keeps and remembers what's inside the bag.

 ## Revising